-How many courses?
-6 How many courses at the upper (300+) level?
+How many courses at the upper (300+) level?
 2 What's the intro course?
-CLAS 108 Roman Civilization and its Legacy What should block out for?
-The major requires five LATL courses in ad-
+CLAS 108 Roman Civilization and its Legacy What should I look out for?

-What should I look out for?
 The major requires five LATI courses in addition to CLAS 108, but CLAS 336 may be substituted for one of the LATI courses.
 No more than 2 courses (6 credit hours) from study abroad or transfer credit to count towards the minor.